 |Breed Purpose||Fighting/ Service dog||Pet/ Companion dog|

-Their fighting past defines physical and temperamental traits of both of these breeds.
+Their fighting past defines the physical and temperamental traits of both of these breeds.

-If you are choosing a breed to adopt, it’s a good to have an idea of how big your pup will be so you know you have enough space for them in your house/apartment, etc. Pitbulls are a fairly large breed: an adult Pitbull can weight from 15 to 35 kg ( 30 to 70 lbs), although weight is also not strictly defined for pitbulls as there is no standard.
+If you are choosing a breed to adopt, it’s good to have an idea of how big your pup will be so you know you have enough space for them in your house/apartment, etc. Pitbulls are a fairly large breed: an adult Pitbull can weigh from 15 to 35 kg ( 30 to 70 lbs), although weight is also not strictly defined for Pitbulls as there is no standard.

 Bull terriers range from 18 to 30 kg (36 to 60 lbs).
 On average, it’s a little smaller and more compact dog than a pitbull.
 A Miniature Bull Terrier would be even smaller, so if you are looking for a more compact dog with the same personality, go for a Mini Bull Terrier!